preesm/preesm.github.io/_docs/03-buildpreesm.md

 This section describes how to build and export the Eclipse Product of PREESM, i.e. the standalone executable of PREESM (as folder structure or Zip archive).

+This procedure is tested with Maven 3.8.8.
+Maven is launched as `mvn'.

 **Note: Make sure your Eclipse either uses a different copy of the code or it is shutdown.
 Indeed the automatic builds of Eclipse can corrupt Maven build.**

 After installing Maven, run `mvn clean package -DskipTests` from the root of the git repository.
+Maven compiles Preesm sources and builds the Preesm product.

 When the build process has terminated successfully, the resulting products and archives will be located under ```releng/org.preesm.product/target/products/```.

 ## Troubleshooting